laravel/docs/homestead.md

         ( cd ~/Homestead && vagrant $* )
     }

 Make sure to tweak the `~/Homestead` path in the function to the location of your actual Homestead installation.
 Once the function is installed, you may run commands like `homestead up` or `homestead ssh` from anywhere on your system.
+Run this function also if your are using a porting of bash on Windows.

 #### Windows